Carbon dioxide is a naturally-occurring chemical compound composed of 2 oxygen atoms each covalently double bonded to a single carbon atom.

 The Carbon Institute is innovation-friendly.
 Industrialization is responsible for the majority of anthropogenic climate change, but increasingly technological advancements are providing solutions for a low-carbon transition and for adapting to climate change.

 Technology also has a crucial role in measuring and monitoring the fluxes of carbon and other greenhouse gases.
 The Carbon Institute instructs learners in remote sensing techniques to apply satellite technology to effectively track land use change and terrestrial carbon fluxes.

 The Carbon Institute

-We form international partnerships and develop in-country certificate programs to measure land-use fluxes of carbon, the Earth's most vital element.
+We form international partnerships and develop in-country certificate programs to measure land-use and oceanic fluxes of carbon, the Earth’s most vital element.